Saturday, December 31, 2016

 Then, after becoming integrated into southern agriculture, black eyed peas were mistaken as cattle feed by the northern troops during the Civil War.
 Everything else was destroyed, but black eyed peas were ignored, and became sustenance for confederate troops.
 This represented luck in its purest form, after all, starvation can claim even the most convicted fighter.
 Try eating money.

 My soaking black eyed peas remind me of other heavy times, times laden with injustice and oppression such as those during World War II.
 Corrie ten Boom's The Hiding Place was written to help us remember what these times looked like for the oppressed.
 Within the walls of Ravensbruck concentration camp, Betsie ten Boom (the author's sister) due to her unyielding faith, gave thanks for even the fleas infesting her room.
-It was later discovered the fleas themselves were the reason the Boom sisters and their fellow prisoners where spared from constant inspections and severity from prison guards.
+It was later discovered the fleas themselves were the reason the Boom sisters and their fellow prisoners where spared from constant inspections and severity from prison guards who refused to enter their quarters.

 In this current climate, with a New Year and the presidential inauguration at our door, black eyed peas give me pause.
 They remind me to be grateful for things I've forgotten.
 This cheap food, mistaken for animal feed, with enough nutritional and cultural strength to sustain individuals who went through generations of treatment so painful I wish I could turn my head from it, I am reminded to grip my fork, and everything in between, fiercely.